‘Keep your students home’: Classes at Torrey Pines High canceled due to threat

 Dear Falcon Families,

-All classes and school related activities are canceled today.
+All classes and school-related activities are canceled today.

 Early this morning we received information from SDPD regarding a threat to Torrey Pines High School.
 The threat included weapons and came from a former student.
 SDPD is investigating and is working closely with our administration team and district representatives.
 While we do not have any other details regarding the threat, in an abundance of caution, we have decided to close the school.
-Please keep you students home today 5/31/18.
+Please keep your students home today 5/31/18.
 We will continue to update you when we have additional information.

 In February, a 14-year-old boy was questioned about a possible threat made to Torrey Pines High School.